cfoust/cy/docs/src/groups-and-panes.md

 └── /another-group
 ```

 Nodes in the tree can be referred to by their **path**, such as `/my-project/pane-1`.
-Node paths **are not guaranteed to be unique**, however.
+Node paths **are not required to be unique**, however.
 They are only presented as a convenient conceptual model for the user.

 Instead, each node is permanently assigned a unique identifier (which is just an integer) referred to as a **node ID** and the related API calls only accept those IDs.